upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 TBD
 ~~~

-The base64 encoding of the HKDF-Extract operation is:
+The base64 encoding of the HKDF-Extract operation output is:

 ~~~
 TBD